shreyarg6/CNIT372Milestone3/README.md

 # CNIT372Milestone3
-CNIT 372 Group Project: Youtube
+CNIT 372 Group 5.
+The purpose of this project is to analyze Youtube usage and get insights from user information and interactions.
+This will help us to address interests and questions related to video popularity, user/viewer demographics, user search patterns, and community engagement.

 /*

-Group Names: Rishika Thorat, Kush Patel, Shreya Guddeti
+Group Member Names: Rishika Thorat, Kush Patel, Shreya Guddeti

 PROJECT DESCRIPTION (MILESTONE 1)